Tools

 Stacking Tool

 This tool was created in order to organize our sessions after a recording session has been completed and delivered.
-First, it strips the silence out of all the files, splitting them into individual takes.
+First, it removes the silence out of all the files, splitting them into individual takes.
 It then grabs the different take information from our Excel cue sheets, organizing the newly split files in the Reaper session based off of the information in the cue sheet.
 This includes, but is not limited to, making sure there aren’t too many/few files in a scene, placing the split takes in a cascading order for easy editing and recognition, and removing unneeded takes.
-Although it isn’t a perfect tool it does manage to cut our time to organize sessions drastically, as it is no longer a completely manual task.
+This tool has managed to cut our sessions ingestion/organization time drastically, as it is no longer a completely manual task even if it does take some tweaking every now and then.

 Leveling Tool